Text plays an important role in user interfaces. Take the time to ensure that any text you use is clearly written, easy to understand, and looks good.

 Avoid repetition where possible.

-Sentences should not be constructed from text in several controls, and each label should be treated as being self-contained.
+Sentences should not be constructed from text in several controls.
 Sentences that run from one control to another will often not make sense when translated into other languages.

 Latin abbreviations such as “i.e.” or “e.g.” should be avoided, since they can’t always be easily translated and can be unintelligible when read by screen readers.
 Instead, use full words like “for example”.